 I often get asked how to do a pull-up.

-Let me help you do your first pull-up or improve the number of pull-ups you can do.
+Let me help you do your first pull-up or improve the number of pull-ups.
 Here are a few exercises that will help:

 Exercise #1 to Help with Your Pull-Up